oganm/CV/cv.md

 ------------
 **NeuroExpresso:** A web application for visualization of gene expression data in brain cell types.
 Available at [neuroexpresso.org](http://neuroexpresso.org/).

+**VASCO:** A web application for visualization of gene expression data from single cell RNA sequencing experiments.
+Developed for HackSeq hackaton.
+Available at [oganm.shinyapps.io/2016_project_7](https://oganm.shinyapps.io/2016_project_7/).

 **Impact Replays:** A web application for visualization play-by-play data from football games.
 Developed for SportsHack hackaton.
-Available [here](http://daattali.com/shiny/cfl/)
+Available at [daattali.com/shiny/cfl](http://daattali.com/shiny/cfl/)